asiimwepaul/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the first 10 lines
 Display the third line of the file
 Write a shell script that creates a file
+Write a script that writes into a file